lordoetl/Classroom_norms/00-Flight-Manual/02-Online-Class-Norms.md

     * Randomized questions.

 ## Homework
 * Homework is graded by the Centralized Grading Team.
-It is your responsibility to watch BCS for any Incomplete assignments.
+It is your responsibility to watch for any Incomplete assignments.
 Incomplete assignments are assignments that cannot be graded and count against your graduation requirements.
 * In the event that you receive an Incomplete, you may request a homework regrade by submitting the following form:******** before the date assigned to you by your SSM.

 ## Table of Contents